BONSAMURAIS/hackathons/README.md

 ### Deliverable 4: A working model that follows the standards in deliverable 3

+This is being developed in the [bentso](https://github.com/BONSAMURAIS/bentso) repository.

 ### Stretch goal 1: An API specification and running implementation for the produced database

 ### Stretch goal 2: A set of global and regional independent validation data, and webpage tracking our values with these validation targets